mars0i/bali/src/extensions/popco/README.md

 	mabrams ([at]) uab [(dot)] edu
 	marshall ([at]) logical [(dot)] net

+This software is copyright 2015 by [Marshall Abrams](http://members.logical.net/~marshall/), and is distributed under the [Gnu General Public License version 3.0](http://www.gnu.org/copyleft/gpl.html) as specified in the file LICENSE, except where noted.
+(For example, there is source code in src/java that was written by other authors, which is released under different licenses.)

 ### Installation

 (These instructions are designed for unix-family systems such as OS X